In earlier articles the predecessors of the NATO strap were reviewed.

 Image courtesy MWR forum user : Revo

 The Smiths Deluxe GS watch 0434E version of the Cal.
 27CS is shown below on the cover of the Smiths manual on a woven nylon NATO strap.
+This strap is possibly the 6B/2617 strap.
 The manual refers to the DEF-3-A specification, and dates to post 1959, probably early 1960s.

 Image courtesy MWR forum user : obsoletewatchparts